valentina98/DL2_InstanceDiffusion/blogpost.md

-**ScaleU Block**: The ScaleU block recalibrates the base features and the low-frequency components within the skip connections of the UNet architecture.
+**ScaleU Block**: The ScaleU block introduces two learnable, channel-wise vectors for the main and skip-connected features.
+They are integrated into each UNET's decoder blocks and by dynamically adjusting the scaling of these features, it ensures a balance between global and fine-grained structures, addressing the issue of blending them together.
+For the skip-connected features only the low-frequency components are selected.
 This recalibration improves the fidelity and coherence of the generated images by ensuring that the model can better adhere to the specified layout conditions.
-Specifically, this block includes two learnable, channel-wise scaling vectors for the features which are integrated into each UNET's decoder blocks.
-By dynamically adjusting the scaling of these features, it ensures a balance between global and fine-grained structures, addressing the issue of blending them together.
 ![Figure 1](docs/img5.png)

-**Multi-instance Sampler**: This final component addresses a common challenge in multi-instance generation; information leakage and confusion between the conditions of different instances.
+**Multi-instance Sampler**: The final component addresses a common challenge in multi-instance generation; information leakage and confusion between the conditions of different instances.
 The Multi-instance Sampler reduces these issues by separating the denoising process of each instance, thereby preserving the distinct attributes and locations specified for each object.
 This isolation is achieved through a series of controlled sampling steps, which ensure that each was generated without interference from others.
 These individual latents are then combined with the global latent by averaging.
+This component can easily be used to improve other location-conditioned models.